vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 patterns over the course of 24 hours: a full day of the driving solar input around the globe.
 The associated power works out to 700 TW.
 Notice that the value for wind in Table 10.2 (p.
 168) is pretty-darned close to this, at 900 TW.
 As the margin note indicates, we should be pleased to get within a factor of two for so little work and very off-the-cuff assumptions about global average air speed (see Box 12.1 for related thoughts).
 Figure 12.2 shows the annual average wind velocity at a height of 80 m (typical wind turbine height) for the U.S. Note that the 5 m/s we used above falls comfortably within the 4-8 m/s range seen in the map.
 United States - Annual Average Wind Speed at 80 m
 See if you can confirm; own it yourself!
-6: In the first draft of this textbook, a differ- ent data source was used for Table 10.2 that had wind at 370 TW.
-Even so, the 700 TW estimate corroborated the order- of-magnitude scale and was deemed a sat- isfactory check: within a factor of two.
+6: In the first draft of this textbook, a different data source was used for Table 10.2 that had wind at 370 TW.
+Even so, the 700 TW estimate corroborated the orderof-magnitude scale and was deemed a satisfactory check: within a factor of two.
 Wind Speed
 m/s
 >10.5